How the HESS J1731-347 event could be explained using $\bf{K^{-}}$ condensation: Results and Implications

 \subsection{EoSs: Pressure - Density relations}

-The EoS for the RMF+FOKC model is based on the EoS E1 from Ref.~\cite{Kanakis-Petousis-2024} since it fulfilled all constraints (see Ref.~\cite{Kanakis-Petousis-2024}).
+The EoS for the RMF+FOKC model is based on the EoS E1 from Ref.~\cite{Kanakis-Petousis-2024} since it fulfilled the maximum mass constraints~\cite{Arzoumanian-2018,Antoniadis-2013,Cromartie-2020,Romani-2022} and the ones derived from GW170817 event~\cite{Abbott-2019}.
 Since in Ref.~\cite{Kanakis-Petousis-2024} an admixture of hypothetical 17 MeV boson was introduced and the resulting effective mass of vector boson was used, the parameters of the EoS were re-scaled back to the $\omega$ meson mass, while the results remained the same.
 This is possible since the RMF theory depends on ratios of meson mass and corresponding coupling and the same EoS can be expressed by various sets of parameters.
 The parameters from Ref.~\cite{Kanakis-Petousis-2024} and re-scaled ones are shown in Table~\ref{tab:tabeos}.

-Fig.\ref{fig:fgkeos} displays the pressure as a function of the density for the E1-K EoS with kaon potentials $U_{K0}=-180,-170,-160,-140,-120,-100~{\rm MeV}$ at beta-equilibrium state.
+Fig.\ref{fig:fgkeos} displays the pressure as a function of the density for the E1-K EoS with kaon potentials $U_{K0}=-180,-170,-160,-140,-120,-100~{\rm MeV}$.
 It is apparent that with stronger kaon potential (lower values of $U$) a shallow dip in the pressure appears after the threshold value for the baryonic density.
 Such behavior influences the properties of a compact object.

-Considering the $\chi$-MDI model, the parametrization for the MDI+APR1 EoS~\cite{Koliogiannis-2021} was employed regarding the hadronic matter.
+Considering the $\chi$-MDI model, the parametrization for the MDI+APR1 EoS~\cite{Koliogiannis-2021}, which meets the maximum mass constraints~\cite{Arzoumanian-2018,Antoniadis-2013,Cromartie-2020,Romani-2022} and the ones derived from GW170817 event~\cite{Abbott-2019}, was employed regarding the hadronic matter.
 In analogy to the RMF+FOKC model, the term that is related to the appearance of kaons is the parameter $\alpha_{3}m_{s}$, explicitly connected to the kaon-nucleon sigma term~\cite{Thorsson-1994}.
 Although the boundaries for the $\alpha_{3}m_{s}$ are $[-134,-310]~{\rm MeV}$, the values that we utilize in the present study are from $-238~{\rm MeV}$ up to $-280~{\rm MeV}$.
 The limits were selected as boundary conditions between the appearance of a kaon condensation and the HESS J1731-347 1$\sigma$ region.

 Fig.~\ref{fig:energy_pressure} indicates the pressure as a function of density for the MDI+APR1 EoS and the corresponding EoSs with $a_{3}m_{s}$ in the range $[-238,-280]~{\rm MeV}$.
 As the strangeness content of the proton increases, or the $a_{3}m_{s}$ decreases, the threshold density for the appearance of a kaon condensate decreases.
 Additionally, the aforementioned increase leads to decrease in pressure following the threshold density.
 This reduction is becoming increasingly significant as the content of the strangeness of the proton is increasing.